Reading for writers: queer fiction (a fortnightly course)

 Are there any other costs?
 Is there anything I need to bring?

 You may be encouraged to purchase specific texts - your tutor will inform you if this is the case.
 Please bring writing materials.
-You are welcome to bring a laptop or tablet to use during in-class writing assignments if you feel this will help you.

 When I've finished, what course can I do next?

 You may consider joining another intermediate fiction writing course such as Writing fiction, Starting your novel or Short story writing.
 If you feel ready to submit your writing for rigorous constructive feedback, you can progress to Advanced fiction writing workshop.